CantBeSubh/DeepLynx/README.md

 ## Development

 ### Load the Database
-Migrations should be applied automatically on application startup either locally or within Docker and fail gracefully.
+Migrations should be applied automatically on application startup either locally or within docker and fail gracefully.
 The most common reason for failure will be either a PostgreSQL database is not running or listening for incoming connections, or incorrect credentials to an intended PostgreSQL database.
 1. Navigate to the root folder in your project directory.

 2. Run the following command to apply the latest migrations and update the database: